![]() |

 Ultimate Secret for the beginner to succeed in the Practical Method of Chen Style Taiji !

-Of course, I asked how long should we practice.
-Master Chen responds that generally three years and a large number (10,000 repetition) of forms will allow the body to acquire the necessary habit to progress in Taiji.
+Naturally, I asked how long we should train.
+Master Chen explained that, in general, three years of dedicated practice—completing a substantial number of repetitions (10,000)—is what allows the body to develop the necessary habits to progress in Taiji. |

 Monkeys?